Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/combinatorial-set.md

 ### Combinations

 Combinations change the elements one at a time and are enabled when commas are used as separators (`,`) with no trailing spaces.
-This is demonstrated in the example below.
+This is demonstrated in the example below:

 **Input**
 ```